Today In History logo TIH

 Loganair Flight 670A ditched in the Firth of Forth on February 27, 2001.
 The Twin Otter was carrying mail and newspapers from Edinburgh to Orkney when both engines failed.
 The pilot, Captain James Fresson, had about thirty seconds to decide.
 He aimed for the water.
 The plane hit hard, broke apart on impact.
 Fresson died.
 His co-pilot survived with serious injuries.
 Investigators found the fuel tanks had been contaminated with water at Edinburgh Airport.
 The ground crew had used the wrong filter during refueling.
 Ten liters of water in jet fuel is enough to kill both engines.
 The co-pilot spent forty minutes in four-degree water before rescue.

-Ryanair Flight 296 caught fire on the runway at Stansted in 2002.
+Ryanair Flight 296 caught fire on the runway at London Stansted Airport in 2002, and the injuries that followed revea…

 A train returning from Ayodhya stopped in Godhra on February 27, 2002.